Clyde, New Zealand

 Clyde, formerly Dunstan, is a small town in Central Otago, New Zealand with a population of in It is located on the Clutha River, between Cromwell and Alexandra.

 History

-Clyde grew up around the former settlement of Dunstan during the Otago gold rush of the 1860s.
-The town could once claim to be the most populous in New Zealand during the height of gold fever.
+The settlement was established during the Otago gold rush of the early 1860s with its post office building dating from 1863.
+Originally called Dunstan, the town could once claim to be the most populous in New Zealand during the height of gold fever.
 The town's post office (and thus the town) was officially renamed from Dunstan to Clyde on 22 May 1865, after Lord Clyde.

-St Dunstan's Church a now heritage building designed by the architect Francis William Petre in the early English Gothic revival style was built in Clyde in 1903.
+St Dunstan's Church was built in Clyde in 1903.
+Designed by the architect Francis William Petre in the early English Gothic revival style, it is now a heritage building.

 Geography

 More recently the town has been known for the Clyde Dam, a giant hydroelectric dam at the north end of the town, behind which lies Lake Dunstan.
 The Clutha River is the swiftest river (per volume) in the southern hemisphere.
 The river then runs to the Roxburgh Dam before finally meeting the sea at Balclutha.